liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/07-knowledge-base/05-kb-display.markdown

 You can use the Knowledge Base Display widget to display your published Knowledge Base articles.
 You can customize how this widget displays articles, and which ones it displays.
-To get started, add the widget to the site page you want to display articles on:
+To get started, add the widget to the Site page you want to display articles on:

 1. Navigate to the page and open the *Add* menu